werniq/Go-Gator/api/README.md

 ### Workflow

 API for news aggregator will use already existing modules for parsing XML/HTML/JSON data.
-It will either make GET/POST requests (or extract data from files), in order to get a list of bytes, that will be decoded into news object.
+It will either make GET/POST requests, or extract data from files, in order to get a list of bytes, that will be decoded into news object.

 ### Arguments